mailtomahesh/LogicTest/README.md

 This opens the default.jsp page which contains some help information regarding the URLs that can be accessed.

 RESTful webservices are being used to implement the functionalities.
+HTTP GET request is being used to implement the functionalities.

 The URL of Random Number Generation Service is the following: http://localhost:8080/LogicTest/rest/RandomNumberService

 Note 1: JSON string is output in the browser.
-Note 2: The number of random numbers that are randomly generated is also generated randomly.
-This means that any number of numbers from 2 to 10 would get generated for addition.
+Note 2: The number of random numbers that are randomly generated is also generated randomly.This means that any number of numbers from 2 to 10 would get generated for addition.
 Note 3: The range of the numbers generated would be from 1 to 101.

 A sample URL to access the Addition Result Check Service is the following: